M1074 Joint Assault Bridge System: Development

-Full-rate production is scheduled to start in 2019 and expected to be completed by May 2024.
-The M1074 JABS will replace the M60 AVLB and M104 Wolverine on a one-for-one basis in the United States Army, Army National Guard and Marine Corps.
+Full-rate production is scheduled to start in 2021 and expected to be completed by May 2030 with a program of record of 297 for the US Army.
+The M1074 JAB will fully replace the M60 AVLB and M104 Wolverine on a one-for-one basis in the United States Army and Army National Guard.

 The Australian Army is planning to purchase 18 M1074s, with the US Government granting approval for this in April 2021.

-Poland signed an agreement with Washington in April 2022 to acquire 250 M1A2 SEPV3 main battle tanks, 26 M88A2 HERCULES and 17 M1074 Joint Assault Bridges.
+Poland signed an agreement with Washington in April 2022 to acquire 17 JABS.

 Description

 The M1074 Joint Assault Bridge System (JABS) is based on the hull of the M1A1 version of the M1 Abrams main battle tank using the suspension system from the M1A2 and upgraded with the Total InteGrated Engine Revitalization (TIGER).
 This is projected to lower maintenance costs as well as increased availability and unit readiness with commonality of parts with the Abrams chassis.
 The unit has a new hydraulic bridge launcher system as well as Embedded Diagnostics (ED).
 Survivability is enhanced with components of the Tank Urban Survivability Kit (TUSK) including Abrams Reactive Armor Tile (ARAT1), Rear Viewer Sensor System (RVSS) and Tank-Infantry Phone (TIP).
 Additionally it can employ the AUTOFLUG Driver's Seat and Abrams Lightweight Underbody Kit for situational use.
 The vehicle itself is unarmed; however, the crewmembers are typically armed with assault rifles (M16 or M4), pistols, flares, and/or colored smoke grenades.